TOPICS

 Cube 5-Compound

-The cube 5-compound can be inscribed on the vertices of an augmented dodecahedron, (first) cube 4-compound, cube-octahedron 5-compound, augmented dodecahedron, deltoidal hexecontahedron, disdyakis triacontahedron, dodecahedron, echidnahedron, great rhombic triacontahedron, great stellated dodecahedron, metabiaugmented dodecahedron, parabiaugmented dodecahedron, pentagonal hexecontahedron, pentakis dodecahedron, rhombic enneacontahedron, rhombic hexecontahedron, rhombic triacontahedron, small triambic icosahedron, spikey, triakis icosahedron, and triaugmented dodecahedron (E. Weisstein, Dec.
+The first cube 5-compound can be inscribed on the vertices of an augmented dodecahedron, (first) cube 4-compound, cube-octahedron 5-compound, augmented dodecahedron, deltoidal hexecontahedron, disdyakis triacontahedron, dodecahedron, echidnahedron, great rhombic triacontahedron, great stellated dodecahedron, metabiaugmented dodecahedron, parabiaugmented dodecahedron, pentagonal hexecontahedron, pentakis dodecahedron, rhombic enneacontahedron, rhombic hexecontahedron, rhombic triacontahedron, small triambic icosahedron, spikey, triakis icosahedron, and triaugmented dodecahedron (E. Weisstein, Dec.
 25-28, 2009).

 Cube5-CompoundNetCundy